louking/rrwebapp/docs/scoring-admin-guide.rst

     * You’ll probably have to ask around for specific dates of races.
 If you don’t know the date for a race, add “(date TBD)” to the race name
     * Make sure you have the exact specific number of miles listed for each race.
 This is for age grade calculations and needs to be very precise.
-    * For FSRC, there needs to be two races listed for the decathlon 800m – one that is part of the grand prix and equalizer series, and a separate one that is just part of the decathlon series.
-The one that is part of the decathlon series is open to all runners while the one that is part of the grand prix and equalizer series is members-only.
-I.e., we don’t want nonmembers to be included in the grand prix and equalizer standings, but we do want them to be included in the decathlon standing.

 ..
    see https://www.graphviz.org/